AveTavern/ispmanager-iframe-launcher/README.md

 # ispmanager-iframe-launcher
-This launcher helps you install iframe
+This launcher helps you install iframe in ispmanager